How Long Do You Need to Wipe Your Baby For?

 • Be gentle when wiping your baby.
 Any harsh rubbing or scrubbing of your baby’s delicate skin can cause irritation.

 • After wiping, inspect your baby’s private areas.
 Look for signs of redness and irritation.
 If you notice any, apply a barrier cream.
+I personally liked to make my own from Shea butter, but Butt Paste is a good shelf-ready alternative.

 Signs Your Child Might Be Ready to Wipe Themselves